mcdonc/web3/web3.rst

 Middleware: Components that Play Both Sides
 -------------------------------------------

-Note that a single object may play the role of a server with respect to some application(s), while also acting as an application with respect to some server(s).
+A single object may play the role of a server with respect to some application(s), while also acting as an application with respect to some server(s).
 Such "middleware" components can perform such functions as:

 * Routing a request to different application objects based on the target URL, after rewriting the ``environ`` accordingly.